-By incorporating expert’s advice and experience into your solar power system design you’ll cut back on the risk associated with doing the installation by yourself.
-There are a few things that need to be analysed including, installation, and specifications.
+By incorporating expert’s advice and experience into your off-grid solar system design, you’ll reduce the risk associated with doing the installation yourself.
+There are a few things that need to be analysed, including installation and specifications.

 It’s all about possessing the correct mental attitude.
 Little steps can make a huge difference when it comes to personally prepare for an off-grid system.
-Things such as analysing electronic usage, turning lights off and fitting your home with energy saving light bulbs can all make a large difference.
+Things such as analysing electronic usage, turning lights off, fitting your home with energy saving light bulbs and installing insulation can all make a large difference.

 Some people are ready to make the change.
-They think the cost of going off the grid in South Africa is worth the investment.
+Realizing the cost of off-grid solar in South Africa is worth the investment.
 Some, however, simply aren’t.
 If you’re on a budget and looking at living off the grid, making a gradual change may be the best monetary option for you.
+It might be easier to build a bigger system over time.
+Start small and continue to add to the system over the next few years.
 Regardless of what you plan on doing, there are various options available.

 Three options are available when choosing your own residential solar system